-- Sleep wearing a hat.
-Wear your Bridge Communities winter hat provided. - Insulate yourself from the ground. - A ground pad may not be enough.
+- Sleep wearing a hat. - Insulate yourself from the ground. - A ground pad may not be enough.
 Use cardboard, newspaper, or wool blankets in addition to the ground pad. - Wear dry socks (1 or 2 pair) to bed to keep feet warm. - If you go to bed cold, it is hard to warm up.
 Do some physical activity to warm up before climbing into your sleeping bag. - Sleep with loose fitting clothing like a sweatsuit or thermal underwear. - Sometimes a chemical hand-warmer packet tossed into the bottom of the sleeping bag helps!